-The 42U rack for this server houses all IRU enclosures, option modules, and other components; up to 128 processor sockets (768 processor cores) in a single rack.
+The 42U rack for this server houses all IRU enclosures, option modules, and other components; up to 1536 processor cores in a single rack.
 The basic enclosure within the Altix ICE system is the 10U high (17.5 inch or 44.45 cm) "individual rack unit" (IRU).
-The IRU enclosure supports a maximum of 16 single-wide compute/memory blades, up to eight power supplies, one chassis manager interface and two or four InfiniBand architecture I/O fabric switch interface blades.
-Note that optional water chilled rack cooling is available for systems in environments where ambiant temperatures do not meet adequate air cooling requirements.
+The IRU enclosure supports a maximum of 16 single-wide compute/memory blades, up to eight power supplies, one chassis manager interface and one to four InfiniBand architecture I/O fabric switch interface blades.
+Note that optional water chilled rack cooling is available for systems in environments where ambient temperatures do not meet adequate air cooling requirements.

-The system requires a minimum of one 42U tall rack with two two PDUs per IRU.
+The system requires a minimum of one 42U tall rack with two PDUs per IRU.
 Each single-phase PDU has 8 outlets; two PDUs must be used with the first IRU and its support servers.
 Subsequent IRU's installed into the rack are supported by two single-phase PDUs each.